hyperledger/iroha-2-docs/src/guide/security/storing-cryptographic-keys.md

 ::: tip

-Theoretically, any of the KeePass ports [listed on the official website](https://keepass.info/download.html) can be utilized for the key storage purposes.
+Theoretically, any of the KeePass ports [listed on the official website](https://keepass.info/download.html) can be utilized for key storage purposes.
 We recommend any of the following: [KeePassX](https://www.keepassx.org/) or [KeePassXC](https://keepassxc.org/).

 :::